strategy + design + copywriting hybrid currently at invōk brands in toronto

 Completing an audit of the competitive landscape, it was evident we needed to craft a visual narrative that was personal, engaging and emotionally resonant.

 Looking at the existing website, it was clear we needed to implement a dynamic visual language.
 The site's user interface lacked communication hierarchy and personality, while the visuals looked dated and anonymous.

-To express CK-12's daring positioning, a new visual and communication style consisting of colour, graphics, photographic elements and language was created.
+To visually express CK-12's daring positioning, a new visual and communication style consisting of colour, graphics and photographic elements was created.
 The combination of expressive graphic elements and fresh photography style features students facing the camera, ready to take on challenges, head on, emphasizing the daring brand spirit.

 In order for CK-12 to further understand their users, the website landing page asks users to select which audience they identify with and complete a 3-part sign-up: basic information, a dare pact encouraging them to push through when things get tough and a diagnostic test to determine the student's learning style.

 Depending on the user’s age and grade level, they would see other students of similar age, to allow for a more personal experience and language that changes for each student age range.

 If a student gets a question wrong, or is having difficulty for a period of time, pop-up support chat bubbles will empower and assist students in moving forward.